Kathleen N. Gillespie, PhD

 Research Interests: Health Economics, Economic Evaluation, Health Services Utilization, Competency-Based Education

-Courses: Fundamentals of Economics and Finance; Economic Evaluation; Health Economics; Health Economics and Policy; Public Health Issues in Emegency Management (Co-teach)
+Courses: Fundamentals of Economics and Finance; Economic Evaluation; Health Economics; Health Economics and Policy; Public Health Issues in Emegency Management; Economic Evaluation, Health Economics and Policy, Analytical Methods for Health Management

-Education History: PhD, Eeconomics, Washington University in St. Louis
+Education History: PhD, Economics, Washington University in St. Louis

 SLU faculty since: 1984